spookieoli/VreeDB/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-## Please use Docker to compile / install VreeDB (WARNING!
-VREEDB IS IN EARLY ALPHA - DONT USE IT IN PRODUCTION!):
+## Please use Docker to compile / install VreeDB:
 - git clone https://github.com/spookieoli/VreeDB
 - docker build -t vreedb .
 - docker run -p 8080:8080 vreedb

-Once up - you can access the UI at http://127.0.0.1:8080/
+Once up - you can access the UI at http://127.0.0.1:8080/ (WARNING!
+VREEDB IS IN EARLY ALPHA - DONT USE IT IN PRODUCTION!)

 For API documentation please look at our Wiki: https://github.com/spookieoli/VreeDB/wiki